To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 The medium was the perfect size for our Pug tester since she could grab the edges.
 I wouldn’t recommend the small size for anything other than a toy breed.

 While Chuckit! also makes larger balls, I don’t recommend them.
 The balls are lightweight, and a Boxer or larger Bulldog could chomp through them in no time.
 While I didn’t have a large flat-faced tester on hand, I base this on the fact that our rowdy Labrador quickly crushed the large size.
-Small dogs only.
+Small or gentle dogs only.

-It’s also worth mentioning that you can stuff treats in the ball’s holes.
+It’s also worth mentioning that you can stuff treats inside the ball’s holes.
 As you can imagine, this was our Pug tester’s favorite part.
 She would roll the ball all around my living room as she attempted to remove the treats from inside.
 While the Breathe Right won’t replace your go-to treat dispenser, it’s a handy feature that you can take advantage of.